sanji11/find-broken-link/README.md

 * Find broken links for one or more file in one or more directory
 * Find broken links directly from one or more URL
 * Find archvied version of link directly from one or more URL
-* Accepts configuration file for customizing result (good, bad, all links)
+* Accepts configuration file for customizing result (good, bad, all links) and report format (JSON)
-* Print the output in JSON format
+* Check the links in the last 10 posts indexed by your local Telescope

 ## Installation